Pacific Leaders B.C. loan forgiveness

-These organizations have their own terms and conditions of employment.
-If you are not sure if an organization is an eligible employer, please check before you apply or consider changing jobs to a different organization.
-Taking a position at an ineligible organization will mean you are no longer eligible.
-If you have any questions, email StudentAid BC.
+If you're not sure if an organization is an eligible employer, please check before you take a new job.
+Taking a position at an ineligible organization will mean you're no longer eligible.
+If you have any questions, email StudentAidBC.

 - Only the B.C. portion of the Canada-B.C. integrated student loan is eligible for Pacific Leaders Loan Forgiveness

 Loan forgiveness is not a taxable benefit.

-If your B.C. portion is not up to date, you will need to bring your loan into good standing and provide StudentAid BC via email with a clearance letter from the federal government case management unit of the National Student Loans Service Centre proving you are no longer in default to be eligible for Pacific Leaders Loan Forgiveness.
+If your B.C. portion is not up to date, you'll need to bring your loan into good standing and email StudentAidBC with a clearance letter from the federal government case management unit of the National Student Loans Service Centre (NSLSC) proving you're no longer in default, to be eligible for Pacific Leaders Loan Forgiveness.

 All correspondence about the program is posted to your StudentAidBC online account.
 If you're a new user of StudentAidBC, you can create an online account at the StudentAidBC website.